 Investigators are required to complete the annual disclosure form even if they have no financial interest to report.
-Transactional disclosure is also required at the time a research proposal is submitted to the Office of Research and Sponsored Programs and when a protocol is submitted to an external Institutional Review Board (IRB), the university's IRB or the university's Laboratory Animal Care and Use Committee (LACUC).
+Transactional disclosure is also required at the time a research proposal is submitted to the Office of Research and Sponsored Programs and when a protocol is submitted to an external Institutional Review Board (IRB), the university's IRB or the university's Institutional Animal Care and Use Committee (LACUC).

 For PHS-funded investigators, any reimbursable or sponsored travel, as required by the sponsor, must be disclosed.
-The disclosure must include: the purpose of the trip, the idenity of the sponsor/organizer, the destination, and the duration.
+The disclosure must include: the purpose of the trip, the identity of the sponsor/organizer, the destination, and the duration.
 The university will review this disclosure and determine whether further information is needed to ascertain whether travel constitutes an FCOI with PHS-funded research.
 Disclosure of travel must occur no more than 30 days after the last day of the trip.

 The (OVPRG) conducts an initial review of all disclosures.
 If necessary, the OVPRG obtains additional information from the investigator and other individuals to help determine whether the SFI disclosed is related to a proposed or existing sponsored project or program.
 Barring unforeseen circumstances, the process of information collection and review will be carried out in an expeditious manner.
 The OVPRG then formally identifies activities that require further review and refers such cases to the Outside Interest Committee (OIC).